Abdomen - area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

 Enteral nutrition (also called tube feeding) - a way to provide food through a tube placed in the nose, the stomach, or the small intestine.
 A tube in the nose is called a nasogastric or nasoantral tube.
 A tube that goes through the skin into the stomach is called a gastrostomy or percutaneous endoscopic gastrostomy (PEG).
 A tube into the small intestine is called a jejunostomy or percutaneous endoscopic jejunostomy (PEJ) tube.

-Esophagogastroduodenoscopy (also called EGD or upper endoscopy) - a procedure that allows the doctor to examine the inside of the esophagus, stomach, and duodenum.
+Esophagogastroduodenoscopy (also called EGD or upper endoscopy) - a procedure that allows the physician to examine the inside of the esophagus, stomach, and duodenum.
 A thin, flexible, lighted tube, called an endoscope, is guided into the mouth and throat, then into the esophagus, stomach, and duodenum.
-The endoscope allows the doctor to view the inside of this area of the body, as well as to insert instruments through a scope for the removal of a sample of tissue for biopsy (if necessary).
+The endoscope allows the physician to view the inside of this area of the body, as well as to insert instruments through a scope for the removal of a sample of tissue for biopsy (if necessary).